 Yes, I’ve learned many impossible said things with pain at the beginning but fun in the end.

 My other great luck is having a close syndrome friend.
 Our dominant characteristics were nearly the same.
 D and B are the same alphabets for long years.
 In primary school, right after every summer break, we were turning back to school with forgetting reading 🙂

 Luckily we both did well with our family’s support.
 He is in the US right now and going to be a professor at the end of 2020 🙂

-Another crazy fact about me, I have been working since my 15 years old. it was a part-time job during high school.
+Another crazy fact about me, I have been working since my 16 year old. it was a trainee job during high school.
 After high school, I studied computer programming, then studied engineering while full time working.
 It seems quite hard, but as a hyperactive person’s point of view, it is a lifestyle.
 Five years passed with programming and 15 years with SAP.
 I think the most fruitful and crazy years passed with SAP.